wmertens/textblade-dongler/README.md

 This project aims to make that easy.

-Warning: I managed to brick a dongle by writing incorrect data to the pairing data slot.
-The script should write it correctly, but be careful.
+**Warning**: I managed to brick a dongle by writing incorrectly formatted data to the pairing data slot.
+Once I disconnected it, it wouldn't show up on USB any more (I assume the firmware crashes while trying to read the data).
+The script should write the token correctly, but be careful.
 Not responsible for any damage, caveat emptor, yadda yadda.

 Roadmap
 ---